Puppy Socialization: How to Socialize Your Puppy the Right Way

 So many times I meet people who got their dog at an older age.
 “He’s afraid of men, so he must have been abused by one,” they tell me.
 It’s more likely that their dog saw very few men as a young puppy.

-Meeting one man during the socialization period doesn’t socialize a dog or cat to men.
+Meeting one man during the socialization period doesn’t teach a puppy or kitten that all men are safe.
 The young puppy or kitten needs to meet many men (AND FEEL SAFE while meeting them) during the critical period before they’ll learn that men aren’t something to fear.
 Since animals don’t generalize well, they should meet men of all different heights, body types, races, ages, different types of clothing, with and without facial hair.

 And because an animal is well socialized to men, it doesn’t mean it will transfer to other types of humans.
 A well-socialized animal should be positively exposed to just as many adult women of different types, and to children of all ages.